analystanand/3_3_puzzle/README.md

 when start and goal state are reachable with fewer moves when comparing heuristic 1  and heuristic 2.
-But when we increase depth limit(12) and change start/goal with more no. of moves we clearly observe clear saving time complexity of heuristic 2 than heuristic 1.
+But when we increase depth limit(12) and change start/goal with more no. of moves we clearly observe saving time complexity of heuristic 2 than heuristic 1.
 We see 69% reduction in number of states enqueued(in this case). we also observe heuristic 2 values ranges from(0,11) and heuristic 1 value ranges from (0,7.)